Brenda Banks (animator): Early life and education

 Banks was born in Los Angeles on July 19, 1948.
-She graduated from Fremont High School in 1967 and then went on to attend the California Institute of the Arts.
-She continued her education up through 1977 even while being involved in concurrent animation work projects.
+She graduated from Fremont High School in 1967 and later attended the California Institute of the Arts.
+She continued her education at CalArts through 1977 while simultaneously beginning her professional career in animation.
+Her work was a major step forward for the field, which historically didn't have much racial diversity.

 Career

-The earliest known works that Banks was involved in include those starring Clerow Wilson in the early 1970s and the 1973 animated television special B.C.: The First Thanksgiving.
+Banks's first projects included the Clerow Wilson television specials in the early 1970s and the 1973 animated special B.C.: The First Thanksgiving.
+Later that year, she joined Ralph Bakshi’s studio; despite having no prior background in animation, she was hired after asking for a job, according to Ralph Bakshi.

-According to Ralph Bakshi, Banks arrived at his studio in 1973 asking for a job, despite telling him that she had no background in animation.
-She was given some small work in the 1974 feature Coonskin.
-After proving herself, Bakshi then assigned her to work on several of the background "goon" characters in the film Wizards whose animation quality was not high priority for the film as compared to the main characters.
-Her work was a complete success and Bakshi described her as the "star of the goons at the studio".
-From there, she went on to work on a number of Bakshi's subsequent features, including The Lord of the Rings in 1978 and Fire and Ice in 1983.
-After the latter film, Banks left the studio to instead begin work at Warner Brothers on their Looney Tunes television specials.
-She went on to work at other studios, including Hanna-Barbera for The Pirates of Dark Water and several episodes and games for Fox's Simpsons property.
-From 1997 to 2005, she was a dedicated layout animator for the King of the Hill television show, before disappearing from the animating field altogether.
+Banks was initially given minor tasks on the 1974 feature Coonskin.
+After proving her technical abilities, she was assigned to animate "goon" characters in the film Wizards.
+Although these were secondary characters, her work was a success, and Bakshi described her as the "star of the goons" at the studio.
+She continued to work on Bakshi’s subsequent features including The Lord of the Rings in 1978 and Fire and Ice in 1983.

+Following her work with Bakshi, Banks joined Warner Brothers Animation to work on their Looney Tunes television specials.
+She later held roles at Hanna-Barbera, where she worked on The Pirates of Dark Water, and at Film Roman, where she contributed to the Fox series The Simpsons.
+In the latter half of her career, she specialized in character layout, focusing on scene composition and how shots were arranged visually.
+From 1997 to 2005, she served as a layout artist for King of the Hill, before retiring from the industry.